benswift/benswift.github.io/research.md

-I get a lot of emails, so including these two things is a great way to show that you've thought a bit about what sort of research project you're interested in (and why I'd be a good fit).
+I get a lot of emails, so including these two things is a great way to show that you've thought a bit about what sort of research project you're interested in (and why I'd be a good fit as your supervisor).
 You should think hard about how to make your email stand out from the crowd.

 </div>